-109. States and relevant stakeholders will facilitate adequate participation of refugees in Global Refugee Forums, ensuring the inclusion of their perspectives on progress with the global compact and its impact.
-A digital platform to share good practices, notably from an age, gender and diversity (including disability) perspective, in the application of the different elements of the global compact will be developed by UNHCR.

-110. The global compact on refugees has the potential to maintain momentum and mobilize all stakeholders in support of a shared agenda.
+- 109. States and relevant stakeholders will facilitate adequate participation and leadership of refugees, particularly women and youth in Global Refugee Forums, ensuring the inclusion of their perspectives on progress with the global compact and its impact.
+A digital platform to share good practices, notably from an age, gender and diversity (including disability) perspective, in the application of the different elements of the global compact will be developed by UNHCR. - 110.
+The global compact on refugees has the potential to maintain momentum and mobilize all stakeholders in support of a shared agenda.
 Together, we can achieve results that will transform the lives of refugees and host communities.